Robert Buchanan (minister): Career

-In 1838 it was Buchanan who chaired the debate on the "Auchterarder question", regarding the ability of a congregation to refuse a minister proposed by the local patron.
+In 1838, Buchanan chaired the debate on the "Auchterarder question", regarding the ability of a congregation to refuse a minister proposed by the local patron.
 This debate was the beginning of the schism which eventually led to the Disruption of 1843.
 In this.
 Buchanan stood at the side of Chalmers and was part of the heated debate.
 The church split in two and he was thereafter a minister of the Free Church of Scotland.

 In 1857 he transferred to the Free College Church College on Lynedoch Street.

-In 1860 he succeeded Very Rev William Cunningham as Moderator of the General Assembly, the highest position in the Free Church.
-He was succeeded in turn in 1861 by Rev Robert Smith Candlish.
+In 1860 he succeeded William Cunningham as Moderator of the General Assembly, the highest position in the Free Church.
+He was succeeded in turn in 1861 by Robert Smith Candlish.

 From 1863 to 1873 he presided over the committee looking at the potential union of the Free Church with the United Presbyterian Church, the Reformed Presbyterian Church and the Presbyterian Church of England, all being doctrinally similar.
 Although these talks were unsuccessful, large sections did merge in 1900.
 From 1872 until death he was an active member of the Glasgow School Board.

-In later life he lived at 2 Sandyford Place, a handsome Georgian terraced house in north-west Glasgow.
+Death

 He was invited to speak at the Scottish Church in Rome, Italy in February 1875.
 He fell ill during this trip and died in Rome during the night of 30/31 March 1875.
 His body was returned to Glasgow for burial.